-Responsibilities of the Associate Director of Clinical Education (AsocciateDCE)
+Responsibilities of the Associate Director of Clinical Education (ADCE)

-The Associate DCE is also an instructor of record for some of the full-time Clinical Education courses.
+The Associate Director of Clinical Education (ADCE) is the course instructor of record for the 3rd Full-Time Clinical Education course (PT 5467) and awards the course grade.
 The Associate DCE also participates in the aforementioned DCE responsibilities.
 Major responsibilities regarding clinical education for the Associate DCE include but are not limited to the following:

-- ➤ Developing, conducting, coordinating, and evaluating the clinical education program. - ➤ Counseling students regarding full-time Clinical Education site choices given student desires/needs and program requirements. - ➤ Using information provided by the clinical education faculty and other information as needed to assess student learning in full-time Clinical Education courses and assign a course grade. - ➤ Conducting site visits or phone calls during every Full-Time Clinical Experience to monitor continued appropriateness of the experience as well as student progress and assessment using the APTA CPI. - > Establishing new clinical education sites - ➤ Coordinating Service Learning opportunities with community partners.
+- Developing, conducting, coordinating, and evaluating the clinical education program. - ➤ Counseling students regarding full-time Clinical Education site choices given student desires/needs and program requirements. - ➤ Using information provided by the clinical education faculty and other information as needed to assess student learning in full-time Clinical Education courses and assign a course grade. - ➤ Conducting site visits or phone calls during every Full-Time Clinical Experience to monitor continued appropriateness of the experience as well as student progress and assessment using the APTA CPI. - > Establishing new clinical education sites - ➤ Coordinating Service Learning opportunities with community partners.